Anu-techy/Supply-Chain-Analytics-using-MySql/README.md

 3. Calculate the aggregate forecast accuracy report for all the customers for a given fiscal year by creating a temporary table

-**Description**

-**Atliq** is a hardware company which manufactures electronic hardware items like PC, Laptop, Hard Drive, mouse, Keyboards, pendrives etc It has operations all over the globe.

-It sells to consumers through the following distribution channels:

-              1. Direct Channel (Atliq E-stroe, Atliq Exclusive)
-              2. Retailer (Croma, amazon)
-              3. Distributer (Eg- Neptune in China)

-It has two platforms:

-              1. Brick and Mortar (like Croma, BestBuy)
-              2. E-commerce (like Amazon, Flipkart)

 **Supply Chain Management**

 After manufacturing hardware in the production units, it is stored in a warehouse.
 From there, the inventory is distributed to various customers.
 The company must consider inventory demand forecasts to ensure a continuous and reliable supply.